Sexy Vegan Lentil Stew – so easy it cooks itself

-Before I move on to just why this veggie lentil stew is so good for you, I really have to mention how easy it is.
+Before I move on to just why this vegan lentil stew is so good for you, I really have to mention how easy it is.

 After a couple of minutes prepping, you pretty much throw the rest of the ingredients into a large pot and they’ll cook themselves.
 Awesome.